achu-1612/glcm/README.md

-# wg
+# glcm (go-routine life cycle management)
-A way to manage go-routines
+A way to manage complete life cycle of go-routines